NREL/COOLERCHIPS-Technical-Evaluation-Team/docs/index.md

 ### Upcoming

-- November 4 (Monday) at 4pm Eastern.
-Guest Presenter: Dr. Alfonso Ortega (details in calendar event below).
+- December 4 (Wednesday) at 4pm Eastern.
+Team D will use this time to discuss the draft **Standardized Testing for COOLERCHIPS** document.

 ### In-development:

-- December 4 (Wednesday) at 4pm Eastern.
 - 2025 dates will be selected based on feedback.

 ### Past

+- November 4 (Monday) at 4pm Eastern.
+Guest Presenter: Dr. Alfonso Ortega (details in calendar event below).
 - October 7 (Monday) at 4pm Eastern.
 Guest Presenter: Dr. Pritish Parida (details in calendar event below).

 ## Contributing